ost-cas-fee-adv-23-24/design-system-component-library-football-fanatics/README.md

 # build repo
 npm run build

-# start development server
+# start storybook
-npm run dev
+npm run start

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result
+`npm run start` automatically opens [http://localhost:6006](http://localhost:6006) in your browser where you can check the storybook components

 ## Storybook